Kayla Brady: 1982–83, 1986–92

 After the ISA operation ends with the appearance of Shane's death, life is upended for Steve and Kayla yet again when Marina Toscano appears, claiming to be Steve's presumed dead first wife.
 Knowing she is pregnant but not yet having told Steve, Kayla encourages Steve to help Marina, in hopes the old entanglements can be resolved.
 Marina and Steve travel to Italy to retrieve the key, where Kayla catches them in an apparently compromising situation.
 Steve's eye socket is damaged again in a fight, and he decides to start wearing the patch again.
 Back in Salem, Steve works to regain Kayla's trust, and is shocked to learn from Jack she is pregnant.
 Kayla and Marina argue in her hotel room, where Marina is later found dead.

 Kayla is kidnapped by Victor Kiriakis, and released in exchange for the key.
-Steve and Kayla plan another wedding, as their marriage had been invalidated by the fact of Marina, but Kayla is arrested during the ceremony for her murder.
+Steve and Kayla plan another wedding, as their marriage had been invalidated by the reappearance of Marina, but Kayla is arrested during the ceremony for her murder.
 Kayla gives birth to Stephanie Johnson after going into labor on the witness stand.
 Convicted of murder, Kayla is sent to prison.
 At first she tries to keep Stephanie with her, but then decides prison was no place for a baby.
 Sheila the nanny, who had become obsessed with the baby, kidnaps Stephanie and takes her to Australia.
 Upon hearing of Stephanie's kidnapping, Kayla escapes from prison, and she and Steve follow Sheila to Australia where they manage to get their baby back.
 After word came that Kayla had been cleared of Marina's murder, they return to Salem, where they are finally legally married.

 In the fall of 1990, Steve decides to become a police officer.
 He is injured in a boat explosion, rigged by Lawrence Alamain and meant for Bo.
 Steve begins to recover, but is "killed" when Lawrence has his IV poisoned.
 Kayla moves in with Shane Donovan for protection, and the two eventually begin a relationship.
 Things become complicated when Kim returns to town in 1991 to find her sister and ex-husband living together, and circumstances lead her to become involved with Lawrence Alamain.